teaching-lab/stack-cs-activities/README.md

 Tested in practice many times, iteratively improved, and nicely designed, these are the activities we're especially proud of.

 * [Encryption modes](activities/encryption-modes/README.md) -- Learn block cipher modes of operation, their properties and use cases from scratch.
-* [Incident handling: A suspicious e-mail communication](activities/incident-handling-suspicious-email/README.md) -- Spot an e-mail scam within a corporate scenario that actually happened.
+* [Incident handling: A suspicious e-mail](activities/incident-handling-suspicious-email/README.md) -- Spot an e-mail scam within a corporate scenario that actually happened.

 ### Theoretical CS and math